SWittouck/urt_crs/README.md

 The RMarkdown document src/data_analysis.Rmd contains the main overall analysis of the data:

-1) A comparison between sampling locations (nose, nasopharynx, maxillary sinus and ethmoid sinus)
+1) A comparison between sampling sites (nose, nasopharynx, maxillary sinus and ethmoid sinus) for the CRS samples
-2) A comparison between samples from CRS patients and healthy controls, for the nose and nasopharynx samples
+2) A comparison between samples from CRS patients and healthy controls, for the nose and nasopharynx sampling sites
 3) Association tests between the microbiome data of the CRS patients and some patient/disease related covariates

 This analysis has been published in mSphere: